30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 Better: Including "Prefer not to say" as the final option on every income question.

-Without an opt-out, respondents either abandon the survey or select a random bracket.
-Both outcomes are worse than a clean "Prefer not to say" that you can filter out during analysis.
+Without an opt-out, respondents either abandon the survey or select a random bracket -- both outcomes are worse than a clean skip.

 Mistake 4: Asking income questions too early